DjangoGirls/tutorial/en/django_models/README.md

 # Django models

-What we want to create now is something that will store all posts in our blog.
+What we want to create now is something that will store all the posts in our blog.
 But to be able to do that we need to talk a little bit about things called `objects`.

 ## Objects